ultimateai/public-api/source/includes/_converse.md

   }
 }
 ```
+You can find an example in JSON format of the is team online message on the right.
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />
 #### Action
 ```json